 Founding member of the project, and tech lead / manager for the web team.
-Built the first prototypes, then led the team that designed, built, and launched an entirely new Google product!
+Built the first prototypes, then led web the team that designed, built, and launched an entirely new Google product

 Tech lead for the project.
-Worked with the team on system architecture, web frontend engineering, backend engineering, product definition, and even some web / Android UX design.
+Worked with the team on system architecture, web frontend engineering, backend engineering, and product definition.

 Driving the design of a data-fusion middleware for the IoT, to allow non-experts to query a network of IoT devices to automatically produce physical inferences and actuations; Collaborating with other universities and research institutes involved in CHOReOS; Co-supervising PhD and Masters students.

 Responsible for driving the person-tracking and indentification parts of the project, developing an end-to-end human-sensing solution; Building and maintaining remote deployments of sensor nodes in real homes for multiple months without physical access; Developing drivers, embedded software, and a web-based console to operate and remotely manage our sensor network.